 Family Weekend is filled with special events, including the lectures, plays, musical performances, and receptions highlighted below.
 We also encourage you to check the complete Family Weekend schedule.

-We invite you to join President Sean Decatur, Interim Provost Joe Klesner, and members of the faculty for a reception in the Multi-Activity Court in the Kenyon Athletic Center on Friday from 4:00 to 5:00 p.m.
+We invite you to join President Sean Decatur, Provost Joe Klesner, and members of the faculty for a reception in the Multi-Activity Court in the Kenyon Athletic Center on Friday from 4:00 to 5:00 p.m.
 The faculty will be in groups, as follows:

 • Fine Arts (Art History and Studio Art; Dance, Drama, and Film; Music)